richard-unterberg/convert-to-arrow/README.md

 }
 ```

+Compatible with TypeScript and JavaScript.
+See [fixtures](https://github.com/richard-unterberg/convert-to-arrow/blob/master/test/fixtures.ts) for more examples

 ## Quick-start (no install required)

-run in the root of your repo:
+run in the root of your repo - converts all files in the current directory and subdirectories:
 ```bash
 npx convert-to-arrow
 ```